sweattep/modern_quotes/README.md

 >"you cannot get an intelligent organism, such as a human being, out of an unintelligent universe"

+>out of 30 days, if you can get 20 days that you did the most important thing you had to do that day

 >stay current on dozens of websites by simply reviewing the feeds

 >Death, in his estimation, has resulted from email becoming so pervasive